chain4travel/camino-docs/docs/developer/apis/camino-node-apis/p-chain.md

 :::info
 Only signers with `AddressStateRoleAdmin` state are allowed to grant / revoke new roles.
-Only signers with `AddressStateRoleKyc` state are allowed to change KYC state flags Only signers with `AddressStateRoleValidator` state are allowed to change Validator state flags
+Only signers with `AddressStateRoleKyc` state are allowed to change KYC state flags.
+Only signers with `AddressStateRoleValidator` state are allowed to change Validator state flags.
 :::

 **Example Call**